 When they said ‘the early bird gets the worm’, what they meant was the early bird gets the best seat.
 Consider getting to your venue early and grabbing a table away from speakers, peak foot traffic areas and large or rowdy groups.
 It also helps to select a good spot at the table – having your back to the wall means you won’t need to worry about voices or footsteps behind you.
 Most people with hearing loss also like to position themselves with their ‘preferred’ ear towards guests, if they have one.

 Getting there early also gives you a chance to adjust your hearing aid settings if need be.

 It’s important to set reasonable expectations for yourself, so you don’t go home feeling down.
 You might not catch every word, but you can still have a darn good time.
 Sitting beside a guest who is happy to help fill you in on any bits of missed conversation can go a long way in keeping up with the conversation.
 By that same token, some people with hearing loss prefer to sit next to those they find most difficult to hear.

 The festive season and all the commitments that come along with it can be taxing – even for those without hearing loss.
 If you’re heading out to a party or gathering, resting or napping beforehand can ensure you arrive feeling refreshed and ready for socialising.
 Taking breaks when you need them during the event can help you stave off listening fatigue, and prevent you becoming exhausted.
 Don’t be afraid to step outside or find a quiet room to let your ears recover if you need to.

 The same goes for getting a good night’s rest after an occasion, to refuel for the next day’s activities.

-For more great advice on surviving the festive season with hearing loss, pop in to your local ihear clinic.
-Our hearing health specialists will be happy to help you in getting the best from your technology.
+For more great advice on surviving the festive season with hearing loss, pop into your local ihear clinic.
+Our hearing specialists will be happy to help you in getting the best from your technology.